-Today I’m going to talk about content, and why content’s important for businesses, and how you can go about creating the right content for your business.
+Today I’m going to talk about content, and specifically why content’s important for businesses and how you can go about creating the right content for your business.

-And another thing that I do is an audit of their content.
-So content’s really important because content allows your prospective customers, or your existing customers, to get to know, like and trust you.
+- Content’s really important because it allows your prospective customers, or your existing customers, to get to know, like and trust you.
 And obviously people buy from businesses and people that they trust.
-So creating content is a way for you to show prospective customers, or existing customers, that you’re fantastic at what you do.
-Or that you’re already well versed in the industry that you’re in, or that your products are what they’re looking for.
+So creating the right content is a way for you to show prospective customers, or existing customers, that you’re fantastic at what you do.
+Or that you’re already well-versed in the industry that you’re in, or that your products are what they’re looking for.

 Different types of content

-There’s video, there’s audio, like podcasts, there’s written content, like blog posts, but also case studies, testimonials, and social media content.
-There’s visual content.
+- There’s video, there’s audio (like podcasts), there’s written content (like blog posts, but also case studies, testimonials, and social media content).
+There’s visual content too.
 So content really encompasses a lot of different ways of connecting with customers.
 And one of the reasons that I’m doing this podcast is because I want to share what I know.
 I want people to get to know, like, and trust me.
 And I feel that podcasting is a really good way for me to share the content that I know, and to connect with potential prospective customers.

 - Make sure your content is unique.
 Google doesn’t like duplicate content, they don’t want you to just rehash content that’s out there already on the web.
 So don’t just cut and paste content from elsewhere or posting a press release that’s already been written somewhere else.
 Make sure that you are actually writing content that is totally unique to you.
-Even if you’re curating content from elsewhere on the web, for example, you wanted to pick the 6 key trends of 2020, and you are taking that information from somewhere else.
-First of all, make sure that you credit the original source.
-But also you need to make sure that you’ve got your own take on that.
+Even if you’re curating content from elsewhere on the web, and you are taking that information from somewhere else, make sure you credit the original source.
+But also, add your own take to that.
 So you can include your own content around what you have shared/ curated and put your own spin on it or your critique.

 - Make sure it’s regular, relevant, and unique.

 - Talk to your customers in their language.